1iveowl/Simple-Http-Listener-PCL/README.md

 });
 ```
 You need to create you own implementation of the `HttpResponse` class.
-You can call it whatever you want, but it MUST implement the `IHttpReponse` interface.
+You can call it whatever you want, but it MUST implement the `IHttpResponse` interface.
 It can look like this:

 ```csharp
 internal class HttpResponse : IHttpResponse